 A do-it-yourself approach might be financially beneficial for laminate or engineered wood flooring, but professional installation is the superior choice for solid hardwood flooring.

 First, choose the laminate or engineered wood with the appearance that you want.
-You’ll need to purchase click-and-lock or tongue-and-groove flooring planks, a saw, and other necessary tools to make installation a DIY project.
-Ensure you understand each step of the DIY installation process before starting.
+You’ll need to purchase click-and-lock or tongue-and-groove flooring planks, a saw, and other necessary tools to make installation a do-it-yourself project.
+Make sure you understand each step of the do-it-yourself installation process before starting.
 Most homeowners can install a room’s worth of laminate flooring in a weekend.

-In the video below, Ask This Old House carpenter Nathan Gilbert helps a homeowner replace a dated vinyl kitchen floor with a more modern product.
+In the video below, Ask This Old House carpenter Nathan Gilbert demonstrates the process as he helps a homeowner replace a dated vinyl kitchen floor with a more modern product.

 Professional Flooring Installation